-The deposits and balances due from other banking institutions are non-interest bearing except for the overnight lending which attracts interest at the overnight lending rate.
+The deposits and balances due from other banking institutions are non-interest bearing except for the overnight lending and short-term placements.
+Overnight lending attracts interest at the overnight lending rate.
+The effective interest rate on the short-term placements have been disclosed in Note 4.3.